 The group calculates the level of its free cash flow by reference to the cash generated from continuing operations less capital expenditure, interest and tax.
-The group's free cash flow at year end amounted to € 5,611,751 (2016 - € 4,866,229), representing an increase of 15% over the free cash flow at the end of the preceding year.
-This indicator measures how well the group turns profit into cash through the management of working capital and a disciplined approach to capital expenditure.
+The group's free cash flow at year end amounted to $\in$ 3,537,680 (2017 - $\in$ 5,611,751), representing a decrease of 37% over the free cash flow at the end of the preceding year.
+This decrease is solely due to the significant increase in payments for capital expenditure amounting to $\in$ 3,962,539 (2017: $\in$ 397,482).
+This indicator measures how the group turns profit into cash through the management of working capital and a disciplined approach to capital expenditure.

 The group measures its performance based on EBITDA, which is defined as the group profit before depreciation, amortisation, net investment income, finance costs and taxation.
-During the year under review, EBITDA increased by 12% to $\le 9,459,055$ from $\le 8,423,290$.
+During the year under review, EBITDA decreased by 10% to $\le 8,524,240$ from $\le 9,459,055$ .